 As required by the Drug-Free Workplace Act of 1988, and implemented at 28 C.F.R.
 Part 83, for grantees/ recipients, as defined at 28 C.F.R.
-Section 83.660 -
+Part 83.660 -

-A. The applicant certifies that it will, or will continue to, provide a drug- free workplace by:
+A. The applicant certifies that it will, or will continue to, provide a drug-free workplace by:

-- (i) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - (ii) Establishing an on-going drug-free awareness program to inform employees about - - (a) The dangers of drug abuse in the workplace; - (b) The grantee's policy of maintaining a drug-free workplace; - (c) Any available drug counseling, rehabilitation and employee assistance programs; and - (d) The penalties that may be imposed upon employees for drug-abuse violations occurring in the workplace;
+(i) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition;

-- (iii) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (i); - (iv) Notifying the employee in the statement required by paragraph (i) that, as a condition of employment under the grant, the employee will - - (a) Abide by the terms of the statement; and - (b) Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - (v) Notifying the agency, in writing, within 10 calendar days after receiving notice under subparagraph (iv)(b) from an employee or otherwise receiving actual notice of such conviction.
-Employers of convicted employees must provide notice, including position title, to the following: - For COPS awards: USDOJ, COPS Office, 145 N Street NE, Washington, D.C., 20530. - For OJP and OVW awards: USDOJ, Office of Justice Programs, ATTN: Control Desk, 810 7th St. NW, Washington, D.C., 20531
+(ii) Establishing an on-going drug-free awareness program to inform employees about -

-Notice shall include the identification number(s) of each affected grant;
+- (a) The dangers of drug abuse in the workplace; - (b) The grantee's policy of maintaining a drug-free workplace - (c) Any available drug counseling, rehabilitation and employee assistance programs; and - (d) The penalties that may be imposed upon employees for drug-abuse violations occurring in the workplace;

-(vi) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (iv)(b), with respect to any employee who is so convicted -
+(iii) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (i);

-(a) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or
+- (iv) Notifying the employee in the statement required by paragraph (i) that, as a condition of employment under the grant, the employee will - (a) Abide by the terms of the statement; and - (b) Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - (v) Notifying the agency, in writing, within 10 calendar days after receiving notice under subparagraph (iv)(b) from an employee or otherwise receiving actual notice of such conviction.
+Employers of convicted employees must provide notice, including position title, to: COPS Office, 145 N Street NE, Washington, DC 20530.
+Notice shall include the identification number(s) of each affected grant; - (vi) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (iv)(b), with respect to any employee who is so convicted -

-(b) Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, state or local health, law enforcement or other appropriate agency;
+(a) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or (b) Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, state or local health, law enforcement or other appropriate agency;

-- (vii) Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs (i), (ii), (ii), (iv), (v), and (vi). - B. The applicant further certifies that it will identify all known workplaces under each Department of Justice award, in accordance with the provisions at 28 C.F.R.
-Section 83.230.
+(vii) Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs (i), (ii), (ii), (iv), (v), and (vi).